-The top personal tax rates in Ontario for 2013 and 2014 are as follows:
+The top personal tax rates in Ontario for 2014 are as follows:

-3. Defer purchases of mutual funds until early in the next calendar year to minimize taxable income allocated from the mutual fund.
+3. Defer purchases of mutual funds until early in the next calendar year to minimize taxable income allocated in the current year from the mutual fund.

 Capital gains and losses

-6. If you own qualified small business corporation (QSBC) shares or qualified farm and fishing property, you may benefit from the lifetime capital gains exemption of $750,000.
-This exemption is increasing to $800,000 for dispositions of QSBC shares in 2014 and beyond.
-The exemption is also scheduled to be indexed to inflation annually after 2014.
+5. If you own qualified small business corporation (QSBC) shares or qualified farm and fishing property, you may benefit from the lifetime capital gains exemption of $800,000.
+The exemption will be indexed to inflation annually after 2014.

-If your sales of securities is considered a business, your profits will be fully taxable as income (instead of being considered as capital gains taxable at 50%), and your losses will be fully deductible against any other sources of income.
+- If your sales of securities is considered a business, your profits will be fully taxable as income (instead of being considered capital gains taxable at 50%), and your losses will be fully deductible against any source of income.

-Due to 2011 changes to the tax rules, donation of flow-through securities may trigger a capital gain to the donor.
+- Due to 2011 changes to the tax rules, the donation of flow-though securities may trigger a capital gain to the donor.

-Note that the federal government has abandoned the proposed restrictions on the deduction for interest on funds borrowed to make investments in foreign affiliates.
+- Note that the federal government has abandoned the proposed restrictions on the deduction for interest on funds borrowed to make investments in foreign

 Tax-Free Savings Account (TFSA)

-12. Canadian residents 18 years of age and older can each contribute up to $5,500 annually, plus any unused contribution room from previous years to a tax-free savings account.
-Please note:
+11. Canadian residents 18 years of age and older can each contribute up to $5,500 annually, plus any unused contribution room from previous years to a tax-free savings account.

 Pensioners, retirees and pre-retirees

-An individual can continue to make a contribution to a spousal RRSP until the end of the year in which his or her spouse turns 71, where contribution room is available.
+- An individual can continue to make a contribution to a spousal RRSP until the end of the year in which his or her spouse turns 71, where contribution room

 If you have disabled or infirm dependents